-Since this technique is only used to alter the nostrils, and not the entire nose it tends to be much cheaper than other rhinoplasty techniques.
+Since this technique is only used to alter the nostrils, and not the entire nose it tends to be much cheaper than other nose reshaping techniques.
 According to RealSelf, the average cost of an alarplasty procedure is $2,950 which is much cheaper than the average cost of a rhinoplasty procedure.

 Closed Rhinoplasty Cost

-The two main rhinoplasty techniques are closed and open rhinoplasty.
+The two main nose reshaping techniques are Closed and Open Rhinoplasty.
 Closed rhinoplasty is a less extensive technique that does not require the skin of the nose to be lifted for the surgery to take place.
-However, closed rhinoplasty requires a more complex surgical technique since the skin is not lifted and so some surgeons will charge more for rhinoplasty procedures performed this way.
+However, it requires a more complex surgical technique since the skin is not lifted and so some surgeons will charge more for rhinoplasty procedures performed this way.

-Not all surgeons will perform closed rhinoplasty and some patients may not be suitable to undergo the procedure.
+Not all surgeons will perform closed nose reshaping procedures and some patients may not be suitable to undergo the procedure.
 It is therefore important to book a consultation with a Board-Certified Plastic Surgeon to discuss your surgical goals and discover which technique would be most appropriate and what it will cost.